rubocode/iTask/framework/tools/folders.md

 ## Folders

-* A folder is a bucket of logs.
+* A folder is a bucket for notes.
-* You design about a dozen stably named folders to manage your logs.
+* You design about a dozen stably named folders to manage your notes.
 * You can use tags to facilitate rapid recall.